-Born in Suffern, New York on September 9, 1942, Linda Gregg grew up in Marin County, California.
+Born in Suffern, New York, on September 9, 1942, Linda Gregg grew up in Marin County, California.
 She received her BA and MA from San Francisco State University.

-About Gregg's work, the poet W. S. Merwin has said, "I have loved Linda Gregg's poems since I first read them.
+About Gregg's work, the poet W. S. Merwin said, "I have loved Linda Gregg's poems since I first read them.
 They are original in the way that really matters: they speak clearly of their source.
 They are inseparable from the surprising, unrolling, eventful, pure current of their language, and they convey at once the pain of individual loss, a steady and utterly personal radiance."

 Gregg's honors include a Guggenheim Fellowship, a Lannan Literary Foundation Fellowship, a National Endowment for the Arts grant, a Whiting Writer's Award, as well as multiple Pushcart Prizes.
 She was the 2003 winner of the Sara Teasdale Award and the 2006 PEN/Voelcker Award winner for Poetry.